albertothinkout/react-native-qrcode/README.md

-# THIS PROJECT IS NO LONGER MAINTAINED

-# react-native-qrcode
+# react-native-qrcode with WebView and Canvas fix
 A react-native component to generate [QRcode](http://en.wikipedia.org/wiki/QR_code), not only support English.

 ## Installation